bklavet/Echo-skill-to-control-Directv/Custom Slot skill/README.md

     Click "Get Started" under the "Alexa Skills Kit" Click "Edit" next to the Skill you already created.
 	Click Next
-	Copy the Contents of the "IntentSchema" file into the "IntentSchema" text area Copy the Contents of the "SampleUtterance" file into the "SampleUtterance" text area Click "Next"
+	Copy the Contents of the "IntentSchema" file from the "Custom Slot skill" folder above into the "IntentSchema" text area Click on "Add Slot Type" by the section named Custom Slot Type.
+Enter Control_List for the "Enter Type" section.
+Cut and paste the custom slot values.txt file in the section labled "EnterValues".
+Click OK
+	Copy the Contents of the "SampleUtterance" file from the "Custom Slot skill" folder above into the "SampleUtterance" text area
+	Click "Next"
 	If everything is good, you will now be able to put the ARN value you noted from the Lambda Function you previously created.
 	Click on the "Lambda ARN..." bullet and paste that value in.